 So, if you are looking to take your hotel management career to a higher level in the Gulf States, read on; you will be glad you did.

-Needless to say that the post assumes that you already have a job offer or are about to get a job offer.
+Needless to say, the post assumes that you already have a job offer or are about to get a job offer.

 If you don’t have an offer in hand then here are some of the resources that you must look at to land an opportunity in the Gulf country.